francoisdutoit-dotnet/Adapt-Restaurants/README.md

  ```
  .Include(t => t.RestuarantTime.Any(d=> d.Day == DateTime.Today.DayOfWeek))
  ```
  For more detail see the [issue on github](https://github.com/zzzprojects/EntityFramework-Plus/issues/156).

+sdfsdfsdfsdf